Research

 Since October 2024, I lead the independent research group Responsible AI and Machine Ethics (RAIME) at DFKI, embedded within the Neuro-Mechanistic Modeling department.

-RAIME develops approaches that integrate normative reasoning and ethical considerations into AI systems — not as post-hoc constraints, but as core component of decision-making and agentic architectures.
-We’re particularly interested in reinforcement learning and llm-based agents that can act for the right reasons, not just produce the right outputs.
+RAIME develops approaches to navigate normative uncertainty in the context of AI through practical justifications, by integrating normative reasons and ethical considerations into the development and deployment of AI systems — and into the decision-making of AI agents and agentic AI itself, not just as reward-based training signal or post-hoc constraints, but as core component of decision-making and agentic architectures.
+We’re particularly interested in developing the next generation of non-brittle and controllable agents and agentic systems that are reason-sensitive and responsive, i.e., they act for the right reasons, not “just” produce the right outputs.

 Research Themes